35 Easy Metal Guitar Songs for Beginners (2023 with Video Lessons)

 Most of us associate AC/DC with hardcore rock and roll songs.
 However, this band from the Land Down Under doesn’t limit their creations to blues rock and hard rock.
 They also have phenomenal hits for the heavy metal genre.
 One of the band’s most popular heavy metal songs is Jailbreak, which the group released in 1976.

 Playing this music piece is not that difficult.
 Perhaps the only challenging part for a beginner guitarist is performing the slides.
 The technique is not that difficult, although you will have to acclimatize your fingers to the pressure of the string as you move your finger along the string.
-You should also know how to hold the guitar pick properly and to use it with utmost precision.
-Palm-muting is also critical.
+You should also know how to hold the guitar pick properly and use it with utmost precision.
+Palm muting is also critical.

 21. Crystal Skull by Mastodon